Excel vs Google Sheets for Dashboards

 When you don't need either to be fancy

-Here's the part the dashboard-software industry won't tell you: most small businesses do not need a dedicated BI platform.
-Those tools are powerful, but they add cost, complexity and a learning curve that often outweighs the benefit at SMB scale.
+Here's the part the dashboard-software industry won't tell you: most small businesses do not need a dedicated business-intelligence platform.
+Those tools are powerful, but they add cost, complexity and a learning curve that often outweighs the benefit at a small-business scale.
 If Excel or Google Sheets does the job your team understands, that's usually the right call — not a limitation.

 The best dashboard is the one your team actually opens.
 Familiar and reliable beats powerful and ignored.